stormearthandlava/stormearthandlava.github.io/guide/raids/nathria.md

 - {{ site.data.legendary.eeq }}

 **Damage:**
 - Destructive Impact occurs nearly every minute.
-If {{ site.data.talent.stormkeeper }} is talented, it is a good idea to line up the cast with each Destructive Impact.
+If {{ site.data.talent.primal_elementalist }} is talented, it is a good idea to line up the cast with each Destructive Impact.
 - Utilize {{ site.data.spell.spiritwalkers_grace }} or instant casts as needed for Destructive Stomp, Falling Rubble, Chain Slam, and Seismic Shift (on Mythic difficulty).

 **Defensives:**